JetBrains/intellij-sdk-docs/code_samples/product_specific/pycharm_basics/README.md

 ## Quickstart

 PyCharm Sample is a plugin that depends on the PyCharm IDE having the proper dependencies specified in the Gradle configuration file.
-Implementation utilizes a simple action added to the *MainMenu* group thta displays a message dialog after invoking.
+Implementation utilizes a simple action added to the *MainMenu* group displaying a message dialog after invoking.

 ## Structure